The Kakeya needle problem and the existence of Besicovitch and Nikodym sets for rectifiable sets: Introduction

 Let $E\subset\R^2$ be a rectifiable set.
 Our aim in this paper is to show that the classical results about rotating a line segment in arbitrarily small area, and the existence of a Besicovitch and a Nikodym set hold if we replace the line by the set $E$.
 We will explain our results in more details below, but first we present two illustrative examples.

-\begin{enumerate} \item If $E$ is the graph of a convex function $f:\,\R\to\R$, our results imply the following: \emph{E can be rotated continuously by $360^\circ$ covering only a set of zero Lebesgue measure, if at each time moment $t$ we are allowed to delete just one point from the rotated copy of $E$.} \item If $f$ is not just convex but strictly convex, then: \emph{E can be moved, using only translations, to any other shifted position, if at each time moment $t$ we are allowed to delete just one point from the translated copy of $E$.} \end{enumerate}
+\begin{enumerate} \item If $E$ is the graph of a convex function $f:\,\R\to\R$, our results imply the following: \emph{E can be rotated continuously by $360^\circ$ covering only a set of zero Lebesgue measure, if at each time moment $t$ we are allowed to delete just one point from the rotated copy of $E$.} \item If $f$ is not just convex but strictly convex, then: \emph{E can be moved continuously, using only translations, to any other shifted position, covering a set of measure zero, if at each time moment $t$ we are allowed to delete just one point from the translated copy of $E$.} \end{enumerate}

 \begin{remark} In the two examples given above, our movement $t\mapsto E_t $ is continuous, but the point $x_t \in E_t$ we delete cannot be chosen continuously.
 However, all our constructions in this paper are Borel.